-According to sacred texts Nepal is a place where the Hindu gods and ancient rishis have been coming to meditate and relax for thousands of years.
+According to sacred texts, Nepal is a place where the Hindu gods and ancient rishis have been coming to meditate and relax for thousands of years.

 It is believed that meditation rejuvenates one’s energy level and zeal, hence its popularity.
 It has gained a following worldwide and is taught in many parts of the world.
 A meditation course will help you relax and explore the spiritual side within yourself.
 There are many specialized centers offering meditation courses.
 Some of these institutions provide accommodation and food along with the classes while others only provide classes.
+One of the most popular classes on meditation that is attended by a large number o foreigners is at Kopan Monastery not very far from Boudha.
+There are cources that last for months and accommodations are provided as apartments below the monastery.

 Meditation has gained immense popularity in the last decade.
 There are many meditation centers in and around Kathmandu.